tadalafil, Cialis (cont.)

 Medical and Pharmacy Editor:

+PDE5 inhibitors may affect platelet function and therefore prolong bleeding.
+Tadalafil should be used cautiously in patients with bleeding disorders or active ulcers.
 Tadalafil should not be combined with Adcirca (another form of tadalafil) or other PDE5 inhibitors, for example, vardenafil (Levitra) or sildenafil (Viagra, Revatio).

 PREGNANCY: Tadalafil is not approved for use in women.

 NURSING MOTHERS: Tadalafil is not approved for women and has not been evaluated in women who are breastfeeding.